IRS Installment Agreement – Request Types, 9465 & Process

 There are different types of Installment Agreements, which allow you to pay IRS taxes over a series of monthly payments if you cannot pay in full.
 Below you find the most common types of IAs, and a link to each which will provide you the details as to how to file, their specific requirements, and their details.

-Financially Verified Installment Agreement – If you owe over $25k or you can’t make the minimum monthly payment on a Streamlined Installment Agreement you want to look at getting this type of installment agreement.
+Financially Verified Installment Agreement – If you owe over $100k or you can’t make the minimum monthly payment on a Streamlined Installment Agreement you want to look at getting this type of installment agreement or paying it down below $100k to qualify for a streamlined installment agreement.
 It has many names, but basically will require you to fill out Form 433 to fully verify your financial situation.
 A tax professional is best to work with here.

 Installment Agreement Over 100k – If you owe over 100k, then you need a longer term installment agreement.
 Sometimes in this case, the IRS will require you to sell off assets to satisfy some of your debt before offering you this type of IA.
-It is recommended to use a professional here.
+It is recommended that you use a licensed professional here.

 Partial Payment Installment Agreement – If you are truly unable to pay off your taxes, you can look to apply for a Part-Pay IA which will require you to pay less than you owe in full over time (as part of your debt falls of each period due to the Statue of Limitations or CSED).
 This is rarely accepted and requires full financial disclosure so a tax professional is best to work with here.